Nagarangalil Chennu Raparkam

-Nagarangalil Chennu Raparkam is a 1989 Indian Malayalam-language black comedy film directed by Viji Thampi and written by Ranjith.
+Nagarangalil Chennu Raparkam is a 1989 Indian Malayalam-language comedy film directed by Viji Thampi and written by Ranjith.
 The film stars Sreenivasan and Jayaram and is partially based on Ruthless People (1986).

 Plot

 Kunjoottan is a gullible man living in a countryside in Kerala, the only heir to wealthy aristocratic parents Thamburan and Kunjulakshmi.
 He cannot stand his overprotective father, who is concerned about his son's life after a nightmare he took as prophecy.
 After the family astrologer Panikker predicts that Kunjoottan would hardly survive age 30 and is prone to motor vehicles accidents, Thamburan hires two ex-mahouts Valiya Raman Nair and Cheriya Raman Nair to entourage Kunjoottan, which further annoys him.

 Kunjoottan's childhood friend Ramachandran is back from town with exciting stories about city life.
 He is in urgent need of money to pay his debts from a failed business.
 He tricks Kunjoottan into stealing money from his father's vault so that they can run away and enjoy life in the city.
 By the time Kunjoottan discovers his friend's true intentions, he loses all his money to tricksters in the city.
 Ramachandran tries to get rid of Kunjoottan since his innocence was landing both in trouble.

 Later, they kidnap a girl named Asha whose stepfather M.R.C had hired three men to kill her.
 After learning about her sad past, both Rama and Kunjoottan decide to help her instead.
 But Kunjoottan's father is hell-bent on finding his son.
 Asha's father hires a professional killer named Christopher Luke to kill Asha.
 After a series of comic mishaps, the killer is captured by police inspector Abu Hassan.
 Kunjoottan reunites with his father.